Links on Android Authority may earn us a commission. Learn more.

 Shows like Succession

 Described as a red-state Succession by Vox, Yellowstone certainly has some major points of overlap with the HBO series.
-Van Der Werff points to some notable plot similarities (but the shows premiered simultaneously, so no one’s ripping anyone off).
+Emily Van Der Werff points to some notable plot similarities (but the shows premiered simultaneously, so no one’s ripping anyone off).
 These include a gruff patriarch to a moneyed dynasty, his bickering brood of potential heirs, and even some supporting players with conspicuous similarities to Succession’s Tom and cousin Greg.

 There are just as many major differences though.
 Kevin Costner stars as John Dutton, a sixth-generation homesteader who controls the largest contiguous ranch in the United States.
 With that responsibility comes crooked politicians, dangerous rivals, and more than a few murders of convenience.